manzt/anywidget/README.md

 ecosystem rather than requiring each author to solve this same multi-platform packaging problem.
 Creating custom widgets with **anywidget** is fun and easy.
 You can start prototyping _within_ a notebook and publish on PyPI like any other Python module.
-No need to create a new cookiecutter repo or maintain complicated build scripts.
+No need to create a new cookiecutter repo, maintain complicated build scripts, or understand JavaScript dependency/build tooling to get started.

 ### how